 GOAL: Host workshop to help women get back on track with their goals

 I had over 100 women register for the Get Back on Track Workshop and here’s what a few of the women said they learned after attending the workshop.

 "I have to remember to keep the end goal in mind.
 I get so caught up in what's temporary/what I have to do and not making enough time for what I want to do.
 I am doing it in most areas but, need to do it in all areas especially work." ~Erica

 "PROTECT YOUR TIME😀 key issue for me. also, one goal at a time. my goal has so many subparts, I get overwhelmed. thank you for your wisdom." ~Jennifer

 "You reminded us that we are responsible for our own success.
 No one is coming to rescue us.
 It was kind of a needed gut punch.
 Tough love appreciated!!!" ~Joey

-GOAL: Launch 5-day free email course, “Let’s Get It Started.”
+GOAL: Launch 5-day free email course, “The Clarity Roadmap.”

 I created a free 5-day email course that’s designed to help you gain clarity about what you want so you can set goals that align with the vision you have for your life.

 GOAL: Practice self-care daily